You always have the power to walk away

 The Affordability Close

-Sometimes it is simply price that is standing between you and a brand new car.
+Sometimes it is simply the price that is standing between you and a brand new car.
 Dealerships and sales people know this, and they will try to break down every barrier possible to get you into your new car.
 The salesperson will appeal to your budget, asking you how much you are willing to spend.
 He will then present you cars that are within the range of that price, or maybe a little higher.
 The salesperson may also break down the price into weekly increments.
 If the price is $400 a month, he may tell you that it breaks down to $100 a week, or $13 a day.
-These smaller prices make it easier for you to justify the price, and is one of the ways that salespeople overcome a price objection.
+These smaller prices make it easier for you to justify the price and is one of the ways that salespeople overcome a price objection.

 Ask the Manager Close

 At some point in the negotiation process, your salesperson may get a sense that you want to buy but are reluctant for some reason.
 He will see that you may be considering making the purchase today, but are unsure of whether you want to make the leap.
 This is when it is time for him to pull out all of the stops and make sure you walk away with a car.
-Remember that if you don’t buy, their time would have been wasted, so they will do what they must to get you to buy that car.
+Remember that if you do not buy, their time would have been wasted, so they will do what they must to get you to buy that car.

 The salesperson may tell you that he can get you a good deal on the car, but he is only authorized to discount a certain amount.
 He may have to consult his manager to get authorization to lower the price.
 In this technique, you may be seated where you have a clear view of the manager’s office.
 This is deliberate.
 He will go into the office, make grand gestures, pace around the desk and generally make a huge spectacle of driving a hard bargain with his manager.
 The salesperson wants you to think that he is working hard to get you the best deal, This is the time it is important to know how to buy a car from a dealer and not get tricked.